We provide total solutions for entrepreneurs

 (4) What are the "permitted activities" for a Representative Office?

-The permitted activities are “signing contracts, bidding, purchasing, quoting and bargaining.”
-A representative office that provides support operations to their foreign head offices, such as marketing support, sales support, and support for technical issues raised by customers, which are beyond the scope permitted by the government, may face tax and legal compliance problems.
-Please see the article "The Business Scopes of the Representative Office in Taiwan."
+The permitted activities are “signing contracts, bidding, purchasing, quoting, and bargaining.”
+A representative office that provides support operations to its foreign head offices, such as marketing support, sales support, and support for technical issues raised by customers, which are beyond the scope permitted by the government, may face tax and legal compliance problems.
+Please see the article “The Business Scopes of the Representative Office in Taiwan.”

 (5) As a foreigner, can I apply for a closely held company limited by shares?